photo of Jane smiling

 (Photo credit: Jeffrey M. Smith)

-• theorizing what affirmative consent is–affirmative consent is voluntary, informed, revertible, specific, and unburdensome, and introducing such theory to the design of social computing systems (CHI 2021)
+• theorize what affirmative consent is—affirmative consent is voluntary, informed, revertible, specific, and unburdensome; and introduce such theory to the design of social computing systems (CHI 2021)

-• building systems to investigate how to embed affirmative consent into multiple layers of social platforms—spanning core functionalities, interfaces, and algorithms; e.g., Moa, a platform that gives users more precise control over their posts’ audience, without knowing other users’ identities (in submission), consent mechanisms for AI-based inferences (CHI 2024)
+• build consentful systems—I embed affirmative consent into multiple layers of social platforms, spanning core functionalities, interfaces, and algorithms; e.g., Moa, a consentful platform that enables sensitive information sharing among those with less power, without knowing each other's identities (in submission), consent mechanisms for AI-based inferences (CHI 2024)

-• rethinking data privacy interfaces and social media’s business models for user’ consent—because tech companies obtain users’ consent via interfaces that are heavily impacted by their business models (CHI 2023)
+• rethink data privacy interfaces and business models—because tech companies argue they obtain users’ consent via interfaces that are heavily impacted by their business models (CHI 2023, ongoing work)

 I am a Ph.D. candidate at the University of Michigan School of Information and the Department of Computer Science & Engineering, advised by Professor Kentaro Toyama.
 My research has been recognized with a Meta Research PhD Fellowship (selected on my fourth try), University of Michigan Barbour Scholarship, EECS Rising Star, and two honorable mentions.
-I am also committed to practical impact—Moa, a platform I built to enable sensitive information sharing based on principles of affirmative consent, has attracted around 50 users so far and provided real-world help to PhD students navigating challenging PhD advising dynamics.
-I have also been invited by the Federal Trade Commission to present my research on designing advertisement privacy controls, which was previously covered by The Wall Street Journal.
+I am also committed to practical impact—Moa, a platform I built to enable sensitive information sharing based on affirmative consent principles, has provided real-world help to PhD students navigating challenging PhD advising dynamics.
+I have also been invited by the Federal Trade Commission to present my research on designing ad privacy controls, which was previously covered by The Wall Street Journal.

 I am on the academic job market for 2024-2025.